mendhak/teamcity-graphite/README.md

-TeamCity Graphite
+TeamCity Graphite Integration
 ===============

-Work in progress.
 This TeamCity plugin will send build stats and metrics to Graphite.
 You can send things such as `started`, `finished`, various code coverage stats, step durations, test metrics.
 The actual metrics will vary depending on your build.
 This can also send FxCop and OpenCover metrics.

 # Install